Joe Biden, Xi Jinping meet virtually amid deepening US-China divide | DW | 16.11.2021

 Officials expect the meeting to stretch several hours.
 In the run-up to the meeting, the White House set low expectations, saying that no major announcements or even a joint statement were anticipated.

-The United States and China, the world's biggest economies, disagree on trade, technology and competition rules, Beijing's aggressive military posture in the South China Sea and toward Taiwan, human rights violations in Hong Kong and Xinjiang, among other issues.
+The United States and China, the world's biggest economies, disagree on a number of issues, including trade, technology and competition rules, Beijing's military posturing in the South China Sea and its attitude toward Taiwan, as well as human rights violations in Hong Kong and Xinjiang.

 Chinese officials said Taiwan would be their top issue for the talks.